forcedotcom/salesforcedx-vscode/docs/articles/getting-started/install.md

 To install Visual Studio Code visit <https://code.visualstudio.com> and click the big green **Download** button.
 After the download finishes, open the installer and follow the steps to complete the installation.

-## Java 8 Platform, Standard Edition Development Kit
+## Java Platform, Standard Edition Development Kit

-Some features in Salesforce Extensions for VS Code depend upon the Java 8 Platform, Standard Edition Development Kit (JDK).
+Some features in Salesforce Extensions for VS Code depend upon the Java Platform, Standard Edition Development Kit (JDK).
+You need to have either version 8 or version 11 of the JDK installed.

-If you don’t already have version 8 of the JDK installed, install the latest version of the Java 8 JDK from [Java SE Development Kit 8 Downloads](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+If you don’t already have version 8 or version 11 of the JDK installed, you can install the latest version of the Java 8 JDK from [Java SE Development Kit 8 Downloads](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and latest version of the Java 11 JDK from [Java SE Development Kit 11 Downloads](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html).

 ## Salesforce CLI